 - Vivid dreams

-At higher doses, the physical side effects of cocaine, like jitteriness, start to become more obvious.
+At higher doses, the physical cocaine side effects, like jitteriness, start to become more obvious.
 Jitteriness can refer to muscles tremors or the inability to sit still.

 People take higher doses because they develop a tolerance to cocaine, which happens when taking the same amount of a drug does not achieve the same effect over time.
 Tolerance develops because cocaine makes parts of the body function in ways they are not supposed to, so the body adjusts its cells to be less affected by cocaine.